mahmedmushtaq/ecommerce_api/readme.md

 # Project Setup

 create new .env and copy all the contents from the .env.test to in .env
 Fill the variable according to your preference

+# Project Information

+all queries present in controllers